 Should I use human growth hormone (HGH) or do testosterone replacement therapy (TRT) for anti-aging?
 What’s the difference between HGH and TRT?
-Should I choose HGH or TRT?
+How do I know if my human growth hormone is real or fake?
+Should I choose HGH or TRT or both?
 (Short answer: Although that’s a question for your doctor, most men would be far better off on TRT.
 If they have the inclination and cash to use HGH, then they should consider doing both.)

 What is Human Growth Hormone Used For?

 Human growth hormone was initially used to help little kids who had growth hormone deficiencies grow a few extra inches.
 As HGH was studied more extensively, doctors used it to help treat all sorts of medical conditions – especially so-called wasting conditions caused by HIV/AIDS.
 Soon enough bodybuilders and then pro athletes and Hollywood actors (“Hollywood’s Vial Bodies“) learned the power of HGH for anti-aging.
 Even though HGH has been around for a while, misinformation abounds.

 Generally speaking, HGH can be used one of two ways.
 You can either use massive doses to increase muscle size and improve fat loss, or you can use smaller doses for general well-being, improved skin quality, improved sleep, and overall recovery – so called anti-aging purposes.
 (A high dose of HGH is around 8 ius – international units, a unit of measurement.
 This article is not going to discuss high doses of HGH.)

 Unless a man has a specific medical condition or a really beat up body or is a pro athlete or is recovering from knee surged or something, he shouldn’t even consider using HGH until he’s older.
 As a man approaches the big 4-0, he should look into HGH.